junxit/us-congress-bills-115/bill.md

 ## § 5.
 Authorization of appropriations

 There is authorized to be appropriated to carry out this Act $4,000,000 for each of fiscal years 2018 through 2022.

+## § 6.
+Cut-go compliance

+Subsection (f) of section 319D of the Public Health Service Act (42 U.S.C.
+247d–4) is amended by striking “through 2018” and inserting “through 2017, and $118,300,000 for fiscal year 2018”.